expmnf/anon_expm_nf_mimic_experiments/README.md

 ---

 ## Repository Setup
 We used git-lfs for results files.
-Install git-lfs using your favorite package manager Run `git lfs install` to initiate it.
+Install git-lfs using your favorite package manager.
+Run `git lfs install` to initiate it.

 We used pyenv for managing different versions of python and venv for our python virtual environment.